Dennis Lau: Education

-Lau attended UCSI University in Kuala Lumpur, Malaysia, and graduated in 2006 with a Bachelors in Music under the Newcastle Australian Music Degree Program, having studied violin in the School of Music.
-The release of his limited edition album DiversiFy in 2010 included a short film screened at the university.
-Lau says his time at university was "extremely innovative" and provided him "an encouraging environment to try out new ideas".
+Lau attended UCSI University in Kuala Lumpur, Malaysia.
+He graduated in 2006 with a Bachelor of Music under the Newcastle Australian Music Degree Program, majoring in violin at the School of Music.
+The release of his album DiversiFy (Limited Edition) in 2010 included a short film screened at the university.

-During this period, Lau performed as a soloist with the Universiti Malaya Symphony Orchestra (UMSO) in the presence of Duli Yang Maha Mulia Sultan Azlan Shah.
-He was also actively involved as a regular secessionist with the RTM Orchestra and National Symphony Orchestra, while holding the first violin position for the Malaysian Philharmonic Youth Orchestra (MPYO).
+During his studies, Lau performed as a soloist with the Universiti Malaya Symphony Orchestra (UMSO) for Sultan Azlan Shah.
+He also worked as a regular session musician with the RTM Orchestra and National Symphony Orchestra, and held the position of first violinist for the Malaysian Philharmonic Youth Orchestra (MPYO).